HarshSaini123/HarshSaini123/README.md

 - 👋 Hi, I’m @HarshSaini123
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on other students,some seniors to gain some knowledge and experience
+-
-- 📫 How to reach me ...
+- 📫 How to reach me just email me at hs4544823@gmail.com

 <!---
 HarshSaini123/HarshSaini123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.